 Kharkiv is the second-largest Ukrainian city.
-Located in the north-east of the country, it was cruelly attacked by the Russian forces from the first days of the invasion.
+Located in the northeast of the country, it was cruelly attacked by Russian forces from the first days of the invasion.

-Kharkiv was founded in 1654 as a fortress, and has been a major centre of industry, trade and the Ukrainian culture ever since.
+Kharkiv was founded in 1654 as a fortress and has been a significant center of industry, trade, and Ukrainian culture.
 The city was the first capital of the Ukrainian Soviet Socialist Republic, from December 1919 to January 1934.

-This fact determined the arcitecture of Kharkiv, with its wide streets and avenues, with its dominant Maidan Svobody (the Liberty Square) which occupies over 11 hectares in the downtown.
+This fact determined the architecture of Kharkiv, with its wide streets and avenues, with its dominant Maidan Svobody (the Liberty Square) which occupies over 11 hectares in the downtown.